kevinpei123/6841/Cryptography/crypto-cube-root-rsa/README.md

 ## How Difficulty Was Increased and Defense Mechanisms

 Misleading task name due to the task being an expansion on cube rooting rsa , but the exponent is actually the standard e=65537, this means that trivial low‑exponent attacks no longer apply.
 No padding and a non-trivial size so the solver must still be somewhat knowledgable about modular arithmatic as after decryption, the solution is very clear.
-I also obfuscated the true nature of the code behind its title.